Putting a web front-end on a Google Colab notebook

 To classify the species of iris a flower comes from, we need to collect several measurements, so let’s design the user interface for entering that data.

-we just added and, in the properties panel on the right, change the text to ‘Sepal length: ‘.
-Then select the TextBox
+we just added and, in the properties panel on the right, change the text to ‘Sepal length: ’ and align the text to the right.

 we added and change the name to sepal_length